Humans are meant to move. We are meant to stand up straight. We are meant to walk with our heads held high.

 Aaron Santiso, physical therapist and member of the medical advisory board at Orangetheory, offers these stretching routines to help keep us strong, aligned and standing tall throughout the day.
-Some stretches he recommends are so easy you might think, “How can this possibly help?”
+Some stretches and exercise for correct posture he recommends are so easy you might think, “How can this possibly help?”
 Trust science.
 It does.

 The method: Sit tall on a chair, grasping the edge of the seat with your right hand.
 Slowly bend your neck toward your left shoulder, using your left hand to direct your head.
 Be sure to keep your right shoulder pressed down.
 Stop when you feel a comfortable pull on the right side of your neck.
 Hold for 20 seconds; return to starting position and repeat on the left side.
 Aim for five stretches on each side, whenever you feel the need.

 Target Area: If you know even pidgin Latin, you can translate this as raising the scapula — the shoulder blade, the bone that connects the upper arm and the collarbone.